biw/seal-store/README.md

 ``` -->

 ## A note on children objects
-Currently, you cannot add properties to child object in the state tree.
-You can however, removed properties, in order to not have confusing syntax. (this may change in the v1.0.0 release of `seal-store`)
+Currently, you cannot add properties to children objects in the state tree.
+You can however, removed properties.
+This is due to not wanting to conflict with the existing object spread syntax (this may change in the v1.0.0 release of `seal-store`)

 ```js
 const { state, setState } = initState({